Definition of Terms

 Granules (or pellets)

 A formulation of dry, ready-to-use, low-concentrate pesticides plus an inert carrier.
-The particles are larger than those making up a dust.
+The particleslarger than those making up a dust.

-A respiratory disease with symptoms like those of influenza that is caused by a fungus (Histoplasma capsulatum).
+A respiratory disease with symptoms like those of influenza that is caused by a fungus (Histoplasma capsulatum), typically associated with contamination from bird droppings.

 Insect Growth Regulators (IGR)

-A group of compounds which can disrupt a number of normal processes in the growth and development of insects.
+A group of compounds that can disrupt a number of normal processes in the growth and development of insects.

-IPM is an approach to managing pests that relies more on a combination of non-pesticide alternatives such as aggressive sanitation, pest exclusion, traps and surveillance techniques that are effective, as well product application as needed.
-IPM is designed to place stress on a pest population maintenance through a series of processes that reduce nesting and breeding areas and pest entry points.
+IPM is an approach to managing pests that relies on a combination of non-pesticide alternatives such as aggressive sanitation, pest exclusion, traps, and surveillance techniques that are effective, as well as product application as needed.
+IPM is designed to place stress on pest populations through a series of processes that reduce nesting and breeding areas and pest entry points.

 An illness that originates from consumption of unpasteurized milk or products made with raw milk.

-A destructive virus, contracted from birds and especially domestic fowl that is caused by a paramyxovirus.
+A destructive virus, contracted from birds, especially domestic fowl, that is caused by a paramyxovirus.
 Primary symptoms are respiratory disease and central nervous system irregularities.

-In the case of food-borne illness, an outbreak is an incident in which two or more people experience the same illness after eating the same food.
+In the case of food-borne illness, an outbreak is an incident in which two or more people experience the same illness, symptoms or reaction after eating the same food.

 Any of a group of viruses that contain RNA and are similar to, but larger and more variable in size than the related myxovirus (any of a group of RNA-containing viruses, including those that cause influenza).
 The paramyxoviruses include the Sendai virus, the parainfluenza viruses, and the viruses that cause measles and mumps.